acdh-oeaw/VELD_example_repos/README.md

 ```
 alias veld='docker compose -f veld.yaml build && docker compose -f veld.yaml up'
 ```
+Then you would only need to issue `veld` to build and run a veld service.

 Note: If you have an older version of docker compose, you might need to call `docker-compose` instead.